-Command Purpose configure terminal Enter global configuration mode.
-2 prompt string Configure the command-line prompt to override the settir hostname command.
+Command Purpose Step 1configure terminalEnter global config Enter global configuration mode.
+Step 2 prompt string Configure the command-line prompt to override the setting from the hostname command.
 The default prompt is either switch or the name defined with the hostname global configuration command, followed by an angle bracket (>) for user EXEC mode or a pound sign (#) for privileged EXEC mode.
-The prompt can consist of all printing characters and escape sequences. end Return to privileged EXEC mode. show running-config Verify your entries. copy running-config startup-config (Optional) Save your entries in the configuration file.
+The prompt can consist of all printing characters and escape sequences.
+Step 3 end Return to privileged EXEC mode.
+Step 4 show running-config Verify your entries.
+Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.